Linguistx/testsite/README.md

-# Vulgar Online Dictionary
+# Vulgar Dictionaries

-Vulgar Online Dictionary allows you to create custom bilinguial dictionaries using Makrdown (.md) files.
+Vulgar Dictionaries allows you to create custom bilinguial dictionaries for conlangs using Makrdown (.md) files.

 1. Sign up to GitHub and clone this repository
-1. Sign into Netlify.com with your GitHub account
+1. Sign into Netlify.com with your GitHub account (help, how do I do this?)
-1. Follow the below steps
+1. Edit this README.md file to change the Website Settings (title of website and language names) and the home page message
+1. Edit dictionary files to create entires for words

 ## Website Settings

-The website title and the names of the languages are defined below.
-Edit this README.md file to change the settings.

     Website title: Sfoda - English Dictionary
     Language A: Sfoda